the1lab/1lab/src/Cat/Instances/Sheaves/Exponentials.lagda.md

 it suffices to do so at each component; so we'll start by showing that
 $p$ descends to a patch $p'$ for $B(U)$ on $f^*R$, for any $f : V \to U$, as long as we're given $x : A(V)$.
-Each part of $p'$ is given by evaluating the correspoding part of $p$:
+Each part of $p'$ is given by evaluating the corresponding part of $p$:

 ```agda
   module _ {U} {c : J .covers U} (p : Patch psh (J .cover c)) where